Vectormike/adonis_blogApi/README.md

-# Adonis API application
+# Adonis Blog API application

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

-1. Bodyparser
-2. Authentication
-3. CORS
-4. Lucid ORM
-5. Migrations and seeds
+Project repository for how to deploy a AdonisJs on DigitalOcean.

 ## Setup